Mboalab/Outreachy_May_2023-August_2023-Internships/Improve a digital Stethoscope app/Applicants Contribution/InongoMag/Task 1/InongoMagdalene.md

 Hello Mentors👋.
 Nice to meet you.<br>

 My names are **Inongo Magdalene** from Cameroon.
-I am a tech lover and I am willing to learn new things, create and innovate existing technologies.
+I am an Outreachy applicant, tech lover and I am willing to learn new things, create and innovate existing technologies.
 My research areas are machine learning, deep learning, computer vision in the fields of healthcare and agriculture.<br>